sigstore/sigstore-python/README.md

 ### Common issues

-1. _bundle contains a transparency log entry that is incompatible with this version of sigstore-python_ means an upgrade is necessary:
+1. "_bundle contains a transparency log entry that is incompatible with this version of sigstore-python_" (as well as "_not enough sources of verified time_") means an upgrade is necessary to verify this signature
-   Signature bundles with Rekor v2 transparency log entries can only be verified with sigstore-python 4.x
+   bundle: Signature bundles with Rekor v2 transparency log entries can only be verified with sigstore-python 4 and above
 1. verifying without a network connection results in HTTP errors: By default sigstore-python checks for updates to the trusted key material on every startup.
 This can be avoided temporarily with `--offline`